 Grows 60-80' ht x 35-50' sp

-Photo Credit: University of Arkansas Extension
+Photo Credit: University of Arkansas Extension; NC State Extension

 The Overcup Oak grows to a height of 45-70' and a spread of 35-50' at maturity.